huggingface/transformers/templates/adding_a_new_model/open_model_proposals/ADD_BIG_BIRD.md

  - [link 3]
  - ...

-### Make sure you've understood the fundamental aspects of [name of model]
+### Make sure you've understood the fundamental aspects of big_bird

-Alright, now you should be ready to take a closer look into the actual code of [name of model].
+Alright, now you should be ready to take a closer look into the actual code of big_bird.
-You should have understood the following aspects of [name of model] by now:
+You should have understood the following aspects of big_bird by now:

-- [characteristic 1 of [name of model]]
+- [characteristic 1 of big_bird]
-- [characteristic 2 of [name of model]]
+- [characteristic 2 of big_bird]
 - ...

-If any of the mentioned aspects above are **not** clear to you, now is a great time to talk to [name of hugging face teacher] again!
+If any of the mentioned aspects above are **not** clear to you, now is a great time to talk to patrick again!

 ## Next prepare your environment